These meatless walnut meat vegan sloppy joes will blow your mind! Super easy to make and perfectly similar to the traditional version.

 - 1 red bell pepper (other colors work too)

-- 1 tbsp avocado (or olive) oil (can sub vegetable stock if oil free)
+- 1 tablespoon avocado (or olive) oil (can sub vegetable stock if oil free)

 - 2 tsp garlic powder